aleknikolov11/oauth/README.md

             'dsn'      => '',
             'username' => '',
             'password' => '',
-            'table' => '',
-            'field' => [
-                'identity' => '',
-                'password' => '',
         ],
-        ],
 ```
   * 'dsn', 'username' and 'password' are used for the PDO database configuration.
-  * 'table' - the name of the table, containing the users information(username and password).
-  * 'identity' - the name of the column from that contains the usernames (from the table specified above).
-  * 'password' - the name of the column from the table that contains user password (from the table specified above).

 **Example**